Saturday, December 30, 2023

 A mantra for now*

-I don't always believe the words in my head, but I hear them in my mother's voice as she tells me:
+I hear this in my mother's voice as she tells me:

 "You can do this, Gina.
 You're a strong woman."